slwatkins/slwatkins.github.io/cv/cv.md

 ### Research and Work Experience

-2017 - Present, *University of California, Berkeley*, Department of Physics
+2017 - 2022, *University of California, Berkeley*, Department of Physics
  - Graduate Student Researcher under Assistant Professor Matt C. Pyle
  - Member of SuperCDMS and SPICE/HeRALD dark matter detection collaborations
  - Performed low-temperature detector R&D in a state-of-the-art dilution refrigerator, from installation of ultra-sensitive Transition-Edge Sensor (TES) based detectors, setup and readout via SQUIDs, to design and implementation of a passive vibration isolation system to reduce noise from pulse-tube cryocooler vibrations